 Transport Problems, Volume 12 , ISSUE 2, 147–153

 In view of the preconscious behavior of pedestrian and walking speed differences, a lattice gas model of bi-direction pedestrian flow is established in this paper.
 According to the characteristics of pedestrian following behavior and preconscious dynamic change in different walking conditions, bi-direction pedestrian behavior model based on dynamic preconsciousness is constructed to study the bias decision-making behavior of pedestrian movement.
 Through numerical simulation, the influence of

-International Journal of Advanced Network, Monitoring and Controls , ISSUE 3, 109–115
+International Journal of Advanced Network, Monitoring and Controls, Volume 2 , ISSUE 3, 109–115

 colonialism, conquest, conflict or catastrophe.
 This article describes the impact of traumatic events upon the decision-making processes of school leaders.
 Specifically, it describes the ways in which personal value systems influence how school leaders attend to appropriate, diligent and socially just responsibilities following a traumatic event.
 The purpose of this article is to identify and examine possible future strategies for a socially just school leader when confronted with an unanticipated and